Carlo Fontana

-Carlo Fontana (1634/1638–1714) was an Italian architect originating from today's Canton Ticino, who was in part responsible for the classicizing direction taken by Late Baroque Roman architecture.
+Carlo Fontana (1634/1638–1714) was an Italian architect originating from today's Canton Ticino.
+He was partly responsible for the classicizing direction taken by Late Baroque Roman architecture.

 Biography

-There seems to be no proof that he belonged to the family of famous architects of the same name, which included Domenico Fontana.
+There seems to be no proof that he belonged to the family of famous architects of the same name, which included Domenico Fontana, although he is sometimes called his great nephew.

 Born in Brusato, near Como (now part of the town of Novazzano in Canton Ticino, Switzerland), Fontana went to Rome before 1655.
 He became a draughtsman for the architectural plans of Pietro da Cortona, Carlo Rainaldi, and Gian Lorenzo Bernini.
 Bernini employed him for nearly a decade in diverse projects.

-His first independent project may be the church of San Biagio in Campitelli, completed by 1665.
-His façade at San Marcello al Corso (1682–83) is described as one of his most successful works.
-For his patron, Innocent XII, he erected the immense building of the Istituto Apostolico San Michele at Ripa Grande, organized around its church; the baptismal chapel at St. Peter's; and slightly modified and finished Palazzo Montecitorio, which had been begun as Bernini's Palazzo Ludovisi, for Niccolò Ludovisi during the reign of the Ludovisi pope Gregory XV, and which he publicized by a Discorso (1694).
+He finished Bernini's Palazzo Ludovisi, which had been started for Cardinal Ludovico Ludovisi, nephew of Pope Gregory XV; and modified Bernini's plan with the addition of a bell gable above the main entrance.